Required Licenses

 Local Business Permits

-- Zoning Permit: Necessary to ensure that the business complies with local zoning laws; may require a site plan review.
+- Zoning Permit: Ensures that the business location complies with local zoning laws.
+A site plan must be submitted for review by local authorities.